Two Dominant Approaches

 Sticker created with a specific pattern, whether hologramic or ink-printed is added to the package /product and serves as its identity card.
 Detection of Fake version is based on several factors, some of which are mentioned in the diagram, and depending on specific implementation, can get quite sophisticated, requiring modern computer vision to actually detect a suspect.

-Serialization is simple to understand yet its actual implementation can get quite complex.
+Serialisation is simple to understand yet its actual implementation can get quite complex.
 The basic principle is illustrated below:

 This rather simple approach, based on digital printing of unique number per product, requires additional measures to actually protect against counterfeiters.
 Visible IDs, either digits or some form of coded ID (barcode), is easily copied to become a valid ID of a fake version.
 Typical techniques used to avoid such option, include: